AI Adoption

 What it is:

 Daily Active Users (DAU) measures the percentage of your team actively using AI coding assistants each day.
 When viewing weekly charts, we show the average of daily percentages across that week.
+As a bonus, we've included DAU insights not just for your Multitudes contributors but for anyone across the organization who's using these AI tools (the non-contributors).
+That means you'll be able to see how leaders and people outside of engineering are using AI tools.

 Why it matters: